Chapter 1 Cape Town South Africa 23rd of November 2015 The Arrival by the Sea of Darkness

 “A Leopard would not want to be seen,” Boet replied.

 The Poet Lionel Abrahams does write that Poetry does change things.
-His poem ‘A Dead Tree Full of Live Birds’ is humbling, because I was just thinking as I get older, what if I can’t move my limbs anymore or speak, and mostly will my mind and memory work, so as I read here from a Tony McGregors’ article on Lionel Abrahams from an article back in 1995 by Poet Francis Faller, and Red laughs, A Poet Wisdom Relay, ha ha, ’For Abrahams, ripening is a function of the memory.
-And here lies one paradox: memory is both a blessing and a curse.
-The poet would be blessed if future generations were to recollect, not his ‘self’, but the humanistic, enlightened principles for which he and his forebears strove.
-Red adds, a she here needs to be added.
-She or- He has no hunger for ‘nes’ and novelty; ‘there is enough already greatly given, slash, waiting to be unforgotten.’ so here is my thoughts, Red adds, Deeds, deeds of ones life time, can, or slash, will they keep on enlightening or haunt, furthermore regrets?
+His poem ‘A Dead Tree Full of Live Birds’ is humbling, because I was just thinking as I get older, what if I can’t move my limbs anymore or speak, and mostly will my mind and memory work, so as I read here from a Tony McGregors’ article on Lionel Abrahams from an article back in 1995 by Poet Francis Faller, and Red laughed, A Poet Wisdom Relay, ha ha, ’For Abrahams, ripening is a function of the memory.
+And here lies one paradox: Memory is both a blessing and a curse.
+The Poet would be blessed if future generations were to recollect, not his ‘self’, but the humanistic, enlightened principles for which he and his forebears strove.
+Red added, a she here needs to be added.
+She or- He has no hunger for ‘nes’ and novelty; ‘there is enough already greatly given, slash, waiting to be unforgotten.’ so here is my thoughts, Red added, Deeds, deeds of ones life time, can, or slash, will they keep on enlightening or haunt, furthermore regrets?
 So our modern term, ’Keep it Real means a lot correct?
-Red asks.
+Red asked.

-“I shall return,” says Boet, “I ‘am going to get us some, Herman Charles Bosmans’ Willem Prinsloo’s Peach Brandy,” and Boet laughs.
+“I shall return,” Boet said, “I ‘am going to get us some, Herman Charles Bosmans’ Willem Prinsloo’s Peach Brandy,” and Boet laughed.

 Mathias followed Boet, and Mathias has been busy with Poets of Africa online, and promoting too, letting them know the Poetry E Train is coming.

-“Red, Lionel Abrahams poem,′ A Dead Tree Full of Live Birds’ & Africa’s Queen of Trees the fig has similarities,” said Andy, “The Poets that feel writing poetry is a curse is amazing to me, while others feel it is a blessing.
+“Red, Lionel Abrahams poem,′ A Dead Tree Full of Live Birds’ & Africa’s Queen of Trees the fig has similarities,” Andy said, “The Poets that feel writing Poetry is a curse is amazing to me, while others feel it is a blessing.
 As we interview Poets, we get a better understanding of their spirit.
 The last stanza of the Poem is about respect, to read, and to be read, before life & time runs out.”

 Red was in contemplating mode and spoke, We need to start writing to the Poets of Africa.

-As they rolled on up and down the Railroad they notice water tables near villages in the way beyond.
+As they rolled on up and down the Railroad they noticed water tables near villages in the way beyond.